-This condition was met.
-All waste deliveries from San Bernardino County in 2015 were in transfer trucks except for minor amounts from public customers or small commercial haulers may that enter from time to time, as allowed by the RCWMD scale attendants.
+Status: This condition was met in 2016.
+Except as noted below, all waste deliveries from San Bernardino County in 2016 were in transfer trucks.
+Minor amounts from public customers or small commercial haulers may enter from time to time, as allowed by the RCWMD scale attendants.

-- a.
+- 9. a.
 The liner system (inclusive of the bottom liner and the side slope liner) of the landfill shall exceed the requirements of Subtitle D and California Code of Regulations (CCR) Title 27 and shall be composed of the alternative bottom liner (identified as Alternative Bottom Liner B2) and the alternative side slope liner (identified as Side slope Liner Alternative S2), which are both described and evaluated in Evaluation of Liner System Alternatives, El Sobrante Landfill Expansion, Riverside County, California, prepared by GeoSyntec Consultants and dated February 1998. - b.
 If it is determined that this liner system alternative will not meet the requirements of the regulatory agencies, a substitute liner system must be approved by the regulatory agencies, and evidence of such a determination shall be forwarded to the El Sobrante Landfill Administrative Review Committee of Riverside County.
-In this event, the substitute liner system shall be composed of a bottom liner and side slope liner that are at least equal to Alternative Bottom Liner B2 and Sides lope Liner Alternative S2, respectively, and must be approved by the Administrative Review Committee.
+In this event, the substitute liner system shall be composed of a bottom liner and side slope liner that are at least equal to Alternative Bottom Liner B2 and Side slope Liner Alternative S2, respectively, and must be approved by the Administrative Review Committee.